[View Printable Version]

 Assists the administration in tenant grievance hearings by setting up hearing, contacting board members, providing eviction material and documentation to attorney, recording the hearing and similar administrative tasks.

-Acts as a liaison between the Housing Authority and agencies providing funding to the Authority by performing as central contact person for administrative details, preparing fiscal reports, budgets and proposals and submitting any required paperwork to the funding agency.
+Acts as a liaison between the Housing Authority and agencies providing funding to the Authority by performing as central contact person for administrative details, preparing fiscal reports, budgets, program and data reports and submitting any required paperwork to the funding agency.

 Provides tenant services such as drafting notices to tenants, answering questions and responding to complaints and problems.